rafaelmagic/home-assistant-autohotkey/README.md

 https://www.rafaelmagic.com

-Take full control of your Home Assistant setup using your keyboard!
+Take full control of your Home Assistant setup using your PC keyboard!
+Sorry Mac users.

 This powerful AutoHotKey script lets you control lights, switches, locks, scenes, scripts, notifications, MQTT, and more — all through simple hotkeys.